-Financial Services.
-The University Comptroller will provide monthly statements to the Center's business and accounting office and to the Principal Investigators to monitor the budget.
-The Center's business office will assist with staffing and university regulations.

-Dissemination Services.
-Staff will assist with mailings of reports, requests for products and information, and dissemination of information to schools and school districts.

-Computer Services.
-CSOS is a unique department within Johns Hopkins in that the LAN is a self-contained, self-supported network.
-The LAN consists of 170 workstations both in-house and remote, 12 file servers that run our e-mail, website, accounting, anti-virus, remote access, network management, back-ups, file sharing, databases and various other functions.
-A staff of 2 computer specialists supports this network and assists with the procurement of all computers and software, as well as the use of technologies such as videoconferencing and webcasts.
+- Financial Services.
+The University Comptroller will provide monthly statements to the center's business and accounting office to monitor the budget.
+The center's business office will assist with staffing and university regulations. - Dissemination Services.
+Staff will assist with mailings of reports, requests for products and information, and dissemination of information to schools and school districts. - Computer Services.
+CSOS is a unique department within Johns Hopkins in that the LAN is a selfcontained, self-supported network.
+The LAN consists of 170 workstations both in-house and remote, 12 file servers that run our e-mail, web site, accounting, anti-virus, remote access, network management, back-ups, file sharing, databases and various other functions.
+A staff of two computer specialists supports this network and assists with the procurement of all computers and software, as well as the use of technologies such as videoconferencing and webcasts. - Other Services.

-Other Services.
 In addition to the Homewood Research Administration and Comptroller's services with grants and monthly financial statements (see Financial Services, above), Johns Hopkins University provides offices, libraries, Internet, and other services.